 A Hidden Gift

 In as much as deafness is a challenge, it holds a hidden gift.
 I began early on to tell Emily that God would use it for His glory.
 He already has!
 And He will continue to do so.
 I know it is difficult for her, but I think also of how gifted she is.
 She listens so intently and closely.
 Most of us have a hard time doing that.
 We also have a hard time getting quiet and shutting things out.
-I actually plug my ears at night to sleep.
+I actually plug my ears at night to sleep sometimes.
 She just has to flip a switch or take her hearing aids out.
 And quietness is there for her.
 That can be a gift.
 Gifts often come wrapped in challenge and pain.

 A Gift Shared

 One night we were talking about painful gifts.
 When I reminisced about my singing to my grandfather on his deathbed, she asked how I thought it so precious to sing as he passed away.
 She wondered how I could think it a gift.
 Until we spoke of her Mamaw.
 Emily remembered reading to her by her bed just a day or so before she passed away.
 She always worried Emily would not learn to read and even suggested I put her in a school for the Deaf.
-Yet Emily read Psalm 23 to her as she lay dying, shortly before she died.
+Yet Emily read Psalm 23 to her shortly before she died.
 She read!
 And the passage was perfect.
-The look and the tears in her Mamaw’s eyes told us she understood, despite what the nurses told us.
+Her face and the tears in her Mamaw’s eyes told us she understood, despite what the nurses told us.
 I know in my heart that was a precious gift she was able to give her Mamaw just days before passing.